ual-cci/MSc-Coding-2/Week-1.md

 - C++ objects / classes

 You also know what these are.
 We've used them a lot in JavaScript, and these days this is very similar to how they exist in C++.
-However, some of you might not have made your own much.
+But some of you might not have made your own much.
 However, they are super easy and we're going to go through them.

 - .h (hpp) .cpp pairs